Exponential stability of linear periodic difference-delay equations: Introduction

-where the maps $B_i(.)$ and $D_i(.)$ are assumed regular enough.
-It is naturally related to \eqref{eq:2}.
-Indeed, the solution operator of \eqref{eq:2}, that maps the state at time $s$ to the state at time $t$, is a compact perturbation of the one of \eqref{systae}, see \cite[thm 7.3 Section 3.7]{Hale}.
-Roughly speaking, this makes the exponential stability properties of \eqref{eq:2} similar to those of \eqref{systae}, up to finitely many Jordan blocks of the monodromy operator whose eigenvalues might lie outside the unit disk.
-References \cite{CRUZ1970,Henry1974} handle \eqref{systae} as a means to study exponential stability of neutral differential equation in the time invariant case; similarly, characterizing the exponential stability of \eqref{systae} appears to be a substantial step towards analyzing the one of \eqref{eq:2} in the periodic case.
-We take this step below, but discussing the exponential stability of \eqref{eq:2} along these lines is beyond the scope of the present paper; see the discussion in Section \ref{sec:conj}.
+where the maps $B_i(.)$ and $D_i(.)$ are regular enough.
+Such equations model quite general linear phenomena involving delays, and are naturally related to \eqref{systae}.
+Indeed, the solution operator of System~\eqref{eq:2} turns out to be a compact perturbation of the one governing System~\eqref{systae}, which makes exponential stability properties of \eqref{eq:2} close to those of \eqref{systae}: the spectra of their monodromy operators differ by at most finitely many eigenvalues \cite[thm 7.3 Section 3.7]{Hale}.
+References \cite{CRUZ1970,Henry1974} use this connection already in the time-invariant case, and one can surmise that characterizing the exponential stability of \eqref{systae} is likewise a substantial step towards analyzing the one of \eqref{eq:2} in the periodic case; see discussion in Section \ref{sec:conj}.
+In the language of electronic engineering, System~\eqref{systae} is called the \emph{high frequency limit system} of \eqref{eq:2} because it represents the limiting behaviour of the latter when $y$ oscillates arbitrary fast (so that the right hand side of \eqref{eq:2} goes to zero weakly).